ntzwrk/blockstack-gpg/README.md

                         don't verify keys against the provided fingerprint (default: verify keys) --disable-fingerprint-length-check
-                        Disables security length check for the given fingerprint (default: not active) -s, --silent          prints nothing except a key / nothing on failure (default: not active)
+                        disables security length check for the given fingerprint (default: not active) -s, --silent          prints nothing except a key / nothing on failure (default: not active)